 Fertilize your lawn in the fall rather than in spring.Crabgrass, an annual plant, is killed off every year by the first hard frost.
 If you fertilize after this happens, only the desirable turf grass will reap the benefits of the fertilizer.
 On the other hand, if you apply fertilizer in the spring, when crabgrass is germinating, you’ll be practically giving it permission to take over your lawn.

 You can always pull crabgrass up by hand—it isn’t the best, easiest, or most long-term solution, but if it’s midsummer and you already have a lawn full of crabgrass, it’s pretty much your only option.
+To make it easier, you could try the Weed Zinger Stand Up weeding tool at Amazon, and save your back a bit.
 The key to crabgrass control really is prevention, and you can get a jump on next year’s infestation by following the steps above, but there really isn’t anything you can do about crabgrass once it gets a foothold in your yard.
 On the bright side, if you hand-pull crabgrass before it goes to seed, it will prevent some of next year’s growth.

 Agralawn Crabgrass Killeris a postemergent herbicide with all-natural, mostly plant-based ingredients.
 The active ingredient is cinnamon bark, which, according to product descriptions, is effective against larger crabgrass plants that most postemergent herbicides can’t kill.